An individual becomes an Invited Expert in a group as follows:

 Only after an individual has accepted an invitation from the Team to

-participate in a Working Group as an invited expert, and only for groups where Member access is required, is that individual
+participate in a Working or Interest Group as an invited expert, and only for groups where Member access is required, is that individual

 granted “Member access” to the W3C Web site.